| FNI PROJECTS

 Greenhouse Gas Target 2020: Projections, Trends and Risks.
 Berlin,

-GIS for Post-2012 Carbon Finance Mechanisms in Russia and Ukraine'.
+from JI and GIS for Post-2012 Carbon Finance Mechanisms in Russia and

 Blocking SBI in Bonn Justified?', Climate Strategies and Climate Policy